 Our favourite rooms

 We love the intricate, hand-painted walls of La Chapelle, which was once the family’s personal chapel.
 If you can’t fully relax without a soothing soak, be sure to book a Luxury Room for the polished freestanding bath tub.
-Of the 36 self-catering properties, La Maison du Jardinier is one of the most private; stay here and you’ll be the sole occupants of a standalone two-bedroom cottage that looks like a non-edible Hansel and Gretel fairy-tale cottage, complete with its own heated pool.
+Of the 36 self-catering properties, La Maison du Jardinier is one of the most private; stay here and you’ll be the sole occupants of a standalone three-bedroom cottage that looks like a non-edible Hansel and Gretel fairy-tale cottage, complete with its own heated pool.

 Light-filled Mediterranean-style Le Spa has four treatment rooms, an indoor/outdoor solarium with a 12-metre heated hydrotherapy pool, an aromatherapy hammam and sauna, relaxation area, and a vineyard-view hot tub.
 Choose from an internationally-inspired range of facials, massages, body wraps and beauty treatments.
 Follow a Moroccan argan massage with a skin-renewing Balinese-flower facial, then relax in a cocoon-like double lounger on the spa’s terrace.
 Full day use of all spa facilities is included with all treatments lasting 50 minutes or more (€25 a person a day otherwise), and in-room massages can be arranged on request.
 Opening hours vary throughout the year, book ahead to avoid any disappointment.